gonz247/commentgenerator/README.md

 # Assessment Comment Generator

-A lightweight, self-contained web application for generating assessment comments based on case definitions, event types, and product relatedness. **No installation required** - runs entirely in your browser!
+A lightweight, self-contained web application for generating assessment comments based on case definitions, events, and product relatedness. **No installation required** - runs entirely in your browser!

 ## 🌟 Features

-- **Template-Based Comment Generation**: Pre-configured templates for various event types and relatedness levels
+- **Template-Based Comment Generation**: Pre-configured templates for case types with customizable justifications
+- **Multi-Product & Multi-Event Support**: Handle multiple products and events in a single assessment
 - **Local Database Storage**: Uses IndexedDB to save all assessments locally in your browser
-- **Search & Filter**: Quickly find past assessments by case ID, product name, or event type
+- **Search & Filter**: Quickly find past assessments by case ID, product name, or events
 - **Export/Import**: Backup your data to JSON or CSV files
 - **No Installation**: Just double-click the HTML file and start working
 - **100% Offline**: Works completely offline after opening
 - **No .exe Files**: Perfect for restricted VM environments
+- **Compact Grid Layout**: Efficient form design minimizes scrolling

-## 📋 Supported Event Types
+## 📋 Case Types

-- Adverse Reaction
-- Medication Error
-- Product Quality Issue
-- Lack of Efficacy
-- Overdose
-- Misuse
+- **Post-Marketing Study (PMS)**
-- Off-Label Use
+- **Clinical Trial**
-- Other
+- **Spontaneous**

+Each case type can be marked as a **License Partner** case using the checkbox.

-## 🎯 Relatedness Levels
+## 🎯 Assessment Results

-- Related
-- Probably Related
-- Possibly Related
+- **Positive**: Possibility that events are related to products
-- Unlikely Related
+- **Negative**: Unlikely that events are related to products

+## 📝 Justification Templates (Optional)

+Select one or more pre-written justifications to append to your comment:
+- Medical History & Concomitant Medications
+- Temporal Relationship
+- Dechallenge/Rechallenge
-- Unrelated
+- Alternative Etiologies
-- Not Assessable
+- Insufficient Information

 ## 🚀 How to Use